Lectures on piecewise distance-preserving maps: Brehm's extension theorem

 \chapter{Brehm's extension theorem}

-\addtocontents{toc}{ \begin{quote}} \addtocontents{toc}{Any distance non-expanding map from a finite set of points in Euclidean space to the same Euclidean space can be extended to the whole space as a piecewise distance preserving map.}
+\addtocontents{toc}{ \begin{quote}} \addtocontents{toc}{ Any distance non-expanding map from a finite set of points in Euclidean space to the same Euclidean space can be extended to the whole space as a piecewise distance-preserving map.}

 \begin{thm}{Brehm's extension theorem} Let $a_1,\dots,a_n$ and $b_1,\dots,b_n$ be two collections of points in $\RR^2$ such that